Visit Podiatry Institute of the South

 How are varicose veins treated?

 While varicose veins don’t usually pose a health risk, you should still talk to a vascular health specialist about your condition.
-The team at Vascular and Vein Institute of the South provides extensive exams to assess your situation.
-Also, if your varicose veins are causing other uncomfortable or disruptive symptoms, you can talk to a member of the team about getting rid of your varicose veins.
+We provide extensive exams to assess your situation.
+Also, if your varicose veins are causing other uncomfortable or disruptive symptoms, you can talk to a member of our team about getting rid of your varicose veins.

-Depending on the severity of your condition, they might recommend:
+Depending on the severity of your condition, we might recommend:

 Compression stockings help your veins move your blood against gravity to return to your heart and lungs.
 You also wear compression stockings after you have other treatments to varicose veins.
 They provide enough pressure to keep your veins closed after your procedure and encourage healthy circulation.